 We aim to ignite curiosity among young people from all backgrounds, supporting our mission to inspire the next generation of scientists and engineers to tackle some of the big challenges we face and improve the world where we live.

 To do this, we invest in our buildings and permanent galleries, offer a diverse mix of temporary exhibitions and – importantly – keep entry free wherever possible.
-Across the Science Museum Group, at a time when Government funding is declining in real terms, we are only in a position to be able to do this because of the strong support of a range of individual philanthropists, corporate partners and charitable trusts.
+Across the Science Museum Group we are only in a position to be able to do this because of the strong support of a range of individual philanthropists, corporate partners and charitable trusts.

 I know that some people disagree with our position that we should be open to seeking sponsorship from a wide range of corporate partners working in the fields of science, technology and engineering.
 However, it is a stance that both I and the Board of the Science Museum Group strongly support.
 These funding partners support our mission to inspire futures by igniting a curiosity in science.
 This is a goal that the museum and the Science Museum Group’s funders – as major employers of scientists and engineers – consider to be key.
 We apply the same thought and consideration to all prospective funders, whether corporate, charitable trusts or individual philanthropists, and any partner that wishes to work with us must accept that editorial control sits firmly with the museum.